Solid-State Lithium-Ion Batteries: Advantages, Production, and Future Prospects

 2. Electrode Fabrication:

 The next step is to fabricate the electrodes.
 This involves preparing the active material, which is typically a lithium intercalation compound such as lithium cobalt oxide or lithium iron phosphate.
 The active material is mixed with conductive additives and a binder material to form a slurry.
-The slurry is then coated, using slot-die coating or slurry coating, onto a current collector, often made of aluminum for the cathode and copper for the anode and dried to form a solid electrode layer.
+The slurry is then roll-to-roll coated, using slot-die coating or slurry coating, onto a current collector, often made of aluminum for the cathode and copper for the anode and dried to form a solid electrode layer.

 3. Battery Assembly: